Tapping Into Healing - A Conversation with Jennifer Groebe on Energy Psychology

 What if healing could be as simple as tapping on specific points on your body while focusing on what troubles you?
 In our latest episode of Love Letters to Our Bodies, I sit down with Jennifer Groebe, a licensed clinical social worker and certified Energy Psychology practitioner, to explore the transformative power of Tapping—also known as Emotional Freedom Technique (EFT).

 Jennifer brings over two decades of experience helping people navigate anxiety, trauma, chronic pain, and life's most challenging moments.
 Her approach combines traditional psychotherapy with the ancient wisdom of energy meridians, creating a bridge between Western psychology and Eastern healing practices.
+She also puts her knowledge and skills to work as a volunteer at Charlotte Maxwell Clinic.

 What is Tapping?

+What makes Tapping unique is that it works directly with the body's stress response system.
 "When we're tapping on these points, we're sending a calming signal to the amygdala," Jennifer shares.
 "We're basically telling our brain, 'Hey, we're safe.
 This memory, this thought, this feeling—it's not actually a threat right now.'"

 The Science Behind the Practice